cesanta/mongoose/examples/complete/README.md

 # A complete device dashboard

-This example is a demonstration of how Mongoose Library could be integrated into an embedded device and provide a complete device dashbord with the following features:
+This example is a demonstration of how Mongoose Library could be integrated into an embedded device and provide a complete device dashboard with the following features:

 - Multiple logins with different permissions (admin and user)